Ryo-N7/Ryo-N7.github.io/_posts/2018-12-06-japanr-conference-roundup-blog-post.md

 <center/>

-<p> After looking at the diagnostic plots for the model she took out a few
-outliers that she confirmed was mainly due to incorrect data on the housing website and was able to cut her list down to around 70 houses!
+After looking at the diagnostic plots for the model she took out a few outliers that she confirmed was mainly due to incorrect data on the housing website and was able to cut her list down to around 70 houses\!
-Then using leaflet Sawamura-san mapped out all the potential houses that fit her criteria and labelled them with details about the house/apartment.</p>
+Then using leaflet Sawamura-san mapped out all the potential houses that fit her criteria and labelled them with details about the house/apartment.

 After doing the analysis, she showed it to her co-worker and got him to take a look around.
 Unfortunately, the information provided by the